 9. How do you reverse a linked list iteratively?

 Answer: To reverse a linked list iteratively, we need three pointers: current, previous, and next.
-We traverse the list, updating pointers as we go along, effectively reversing the links between nodes.
+First, we traverse the list, updating pointers as we go along.
+By doing so, we effectively reverse the links between nodes.

 10. Explain the concept of a trie data structure.

 Answer: A trie (pronounced as “try”) is a tree-like data structure used to efficiently store a dynamic set of strings, typically used for searching and indexing.
 Each node in the trie represents a single character, and the path from the root to a node represents a string.
-Trie enables fast searching and prefix-matching operations, making it useful in applications like auto-complete and spell-checking.
+Additionally, a trie enables fast searching and prefix-matching operations, making it useful in applications like auto-complete and spell-checking.

 These 10 data structure interview questions for freshers cover important concepts and provide a foundation for understanding more complex data structures and algorithms.